-May 25, 2024 10 a.m. - 4 p.m.
+April 19, 2025 10 a.m. - 4 p.m.

 Meyera E. Oberndorf Central Library 4100 Virginia Beach Blvd, Virginia Beach, VA 23452 This event is always free and open to all.
 Can't attend in person?
-New this year - watch the speaker sessions on Zoom! |
+Watch the speaker sessions on Zoom!
+No need to sign up, the link will be here and on the home page the day of the event. |

 The primary goal of Genealogy Day at the Beach is to promote awareness and ignite a passion for genealogy and its related subjects, including lineage associations, regional history, and the various archives that preserve our shared past.
 We have designed this event to cater to both beginners and experienced genealogists, ensuring there is something for everyone. |